starknet-io/SNIPs/SNIPS/snip-75.md

 **A Security Council is a committee of Ethereum L1 (possibly Starknet L2) multi-sig signers.
 It is empowered to perform certain actions on behalf of the network: Emergency Action and Non-Emergency Actions.**

-The specific ways in which the Security Council functions are defined by a set of SNIPs.
+The specific ways in which the Security Council functions are defined by a set of upcoming SNIPs.

 Emergency Actions are the last line of defense against bugs and earthshattering events.
 They are defined in a specific SNIP.
 Similarly, Non-Emergency actions frame the normal flow of upgrade and lifetime of the network.
 They are scoped in a specific SNIP.
-The Starknet Security Council is elected by the Starknet community, the Starknet Foundation, Starkware and the STRK token holders.
-The election process is described in a subsequent SNIP.
-The composition of the council is also defined in a unique SNIP.
+The Starknet Security Council is elected with the help of the Starknet community, the Starknet Foundation, Starkware and the STRK token holders.
+The election process and composition of the council is described in a subsequent SNIP.

 We rely on the following set of resources: